Three little words that can mean hugely different things to many different people.

 Good for body and soul: Keep yourself healthy and your conscience clear by choosing food gifts from producers who can prove provenance – there are many excellent artisans right here in Perthshire – and from shops who work internationally with small farmers and fair trade communities.
 You can also extend this to your beauty regime by choosing cosmetics that have dropped parabens and other nasty ingredients.

-Here in Perth, we caught up with four city centre based businesses offering fantastic quality and choice in this Christmas.
-Not only that, but these wonderful products will also leave your conscience squeaky clean and your loved-ones glowing with joy!
+Here in Perth, we caught up with four city centre based businesses offering fantastic quality and choice in this eco-category.
+Not only that, but these wonderful products will also leave your conscience squeaky clean and your body glowing with joy!

 If you’ve walked down George Street recently the beautiful window of Byers & Co will no doubt have caught your eye.
 Colourful gemstones and polished golds and silvers, twinkle amongst the artistically designed displays created by jeweller, Linda Byers.